 After graduating high school in 2001, I attended Brigham Young University in Provo, Utah, where I studied Information Systems.
 The major is in essence a blend between business and technology–enough business to wield a laser pointer and enough programming to pack a pocket protector.
 This is also where I met my wife-to-be, Holly Roberts-now-Hardy.
 We dated for six weeks before I left to Ecuador to serve as a missionary for my church, The Church of Jesus Christ of Latter-day Saints.

 After two years down under, I came back to Provo, Utah where Holly and I were married six weeks later.
-I know deep down inside you want the full scoop of sappy love so this is where I hand you off to Holly’s side of the story.

 On the side I like to spend my time sharing with the world my crazy ideas about code, politics, religion, and life in general on my blog, AaronHardy.com.
 It’s my way of not only releasing steam, but also doing whatever I can, however minute it may be, to encourage change for the better in this world of ours.